The second Horizon Europe Strategic Plan 2025-2027

 The start of the second Horizon Europe strategic planning process was officially launched by Commissioner Mariya Gabriel during the European Research and Innovation days 2022.

 As the first step in the process, the Commission will create a strong, analytical foundation for the Strategic Plan.
 Like its predecessor, the Strategic Plan 2025-2027 will be co-designed with input from citizens and stakeholders.
-Citizens will be consulted during a dedicated workshop in December.
+Citizens will be consulted during a dedicated workshop on 1 December.

-The Strategic Plan 2025-2027 will also be covered in the largest ever public online consultation of Horizon Europe.
-The consultation will also feature questions on the past and current research and innovation programmes (Horizon 2020 ex-post evaluation and Horizon Europe interim evaluation).
-The exercise will be launched in November on Have your say portal and will remain open for 12 weeks.
+The Strategic Plan 2025-2027 is also covered in the largest ever public online consultation of Horizon Europe.
+The consultation features questions on the past and current research and innovation programmes (Horizon 2020 ex-post evaluation and Horizon Europe interim evaluation).
+The exercise launched on 1 December on EU survey and will remain open for 12 weeks until 23 February 2023.
+Questions are accessible in English, German and French.
+Participants can reply in all EU languages.

 The Strategic Plan will be drafted with early involvement and extensive exchanges with EU Member States and extensive exchanges with the European Parliament, and is expected to be adopted in 2024.